jkunze/docker-arknoid/README.md

     arknoid [ help ]

 # DESCRIPTION
+Archival Resource Keys (ARKs) are free, flexible, persistable identifiers.
-This script is used to mint globally unique, opaque, random-looking ARK (Archival Resource Key) identifiers.
-Here, "to mint" means to generate a string of letters and digits suitable for use as an ARK.
-To create an ARK is to publicize your assignment of a minted string to a thing (eg, for reference purposes).
-The less that you publicize your ARK assignment, the easier it is to "undo" the act of ARK creation.
+This script is used to generate globally unique, opaque, random-looking ARK strings that are suitable as persistent identifiers (PIDs).
+To create an ARK is to publicize the assignment to a thing (eg, for reference purposes) of a minted (generated) string.
+The less that that assignment is publicized, the easier it is to "undo" that act of ARK creation.

-To ensure ARK global uniqueness, the ARK namespace is divided into NAANs (Name Assigning Authority Numbers).
-NAANs are further (sub)divided into Shoulders, which are useful for delegating responsibility within NAAN namespaces.
+To ensure global uniqueness, the ARK namespace is divided into NAANs (Name Assigning Authority Numbers).
+NAANs can be divided into Shoulders, which are useful for delegating responsibility within each NAAN namespace.
 The arknoid script creates each minter on its own Shoulder, which looks like YOUR_NAAN/ED, where E is letter and D is a digit.
 Unless you specify it when making a minter, a random Shoulder will be created.

 To run this script you will need a NAAN that will appear at the beginning of your ARKs.
 You may request a NAAN for your organization using the link